 The Home Office European Union Settlement Scheme (EUSS) Grace Period ended on 30 June 2021.

-In order to continue to have the right to live and work in the UK, including access to benefits and services, European Economic Area (EEA) and Swiss nationals need to apply for/have been granted Settled Status (Indefinite Leave to Remain) or Pre-Settled Status (Leave to Remain).
+In order to continue to have the right to live and work in the UK, including access to benefits and services, European Economic Area (EEA) and Swiss nationals need to apply for/have been granted Settled Status (Indefinite Leave to Remain in the UK) or Pre-Settled Status (Leave to Remain in the UK).

 EEA and Swiss nationals who have not applied for/been granted Settled or Pre-Settled Status will be deemed not to qualify for benefits and they will become Persons Without Immigration Status after 30 June 2021 (end of the Grace Period).